michael-rapp/Apriori/README.md

 Output<NamedItem> output = apriori.execute(iterator);
 SortedSet<ItemSet<NamedItem>> frequentItemSets = output.getFrequentItemSets();
 ```

+By invoking the `execute`-method of the class `Apriori` the execution of the algorithm is started.
+It results in an instance of the class `Output` to be returned.
+Such an output contains various information about the executed algorithm.
+By calling the `getFrequentItemSets`-method, the frequent item sets, which have been found by the algorithm, can be obtained.
+They are given as instances of the class `ItemSet` and are sorted by their support in decreasing order.
+The class `ItemSet` can be used like a regular `java.util.SortedSet` and additionally provides the `getSupport`-method, which allows to retrieve the support of an item set.

 ### Trying to find a specific number of frequent item sets